raspberrypilearning/nature-rover/en/step_2.md

 --- /task ---

-To finish off, you must make sure that the controller is always in front of all the other sprites, and then duplicate your button, and edit the code.
+To finish off, you must make sure that the controller is always in front of all the other sprites, and then duplicate your button, and edit the code of the duplicates.

 --- task ---